m4r35n357/ODE-Playground/README.md

 ## Scanning for chaos

-This is a very literal method based on deviations from the "nominal" trajectory, using a technique similar to what is already used in the "CNS" script described below.
+This is a very basic and literal method based on deviations from the "nominal" trajectory, using a technique similar to what is already used in the "CNS" script described below.
 It was motivated by the first part of this paper by Wernecke, https://arxiv.org/abs/1605.05616 but does not use any statistical tools such as ensemble averages, or any correlations.
 As well as distinguishing between limit cycles and chaos, the method used here also identifies unbounded and static solutions.